 - A spray bottle of 70 % isopropyl alcohol diluted 1:1 with water

 The difference in this setup is that you have to have the system wired properly and you need to place the mesh screen at the front of the fan.
 Once you catch mosquitoes, you spray them as in the high-velocity fan method and discard them as food for other insects and animals.

-The Indoor DIY Mosquito Trap
+Indoor Mosquito Traps

 The Plastic Bottle/Yeast DIY Mosquito Trap